DominicL3/hey-aliens/multihop-ssh.md

 # Setting up (pretty sweet) Multi-Hop SSH
-For my research, I have to constantly SSH into the Colo facility data center.
-When I first began, getting access to the online compute server was insanely tedious.
-I originally had to chain these three commands every single time:
+For my research, I often have to SSH into the data center at the Colo facility.
+When I first began, getting access to the online compute server was insanely tedious because I  had to chain these three commands every single time:

 ```
-ssh -Y myusername@digilab.astro.berkeley.edu
+ssh -Y MYUSERNAME@digilab.astro.berkeley.edu
-ssh -Y myusername@blph0.ssl.berkeley.edu
+ssh -Y MYUSERNAME@blph0.ssl.berkeley.edu
 ssh -Y blpc0
 ```
 Fortunately, the good folks at Breakthrough Listen (shoutout to Dave Macmahon and Matt Lebofsky) have helped me set this up so I only have to input one command from my local machine.

 Now it's my turn to pass on their wisdom to you, gentle reader.

-**NOTE**: I worked on a 2017 Macbook Pro at the time I wrote this, so I can't be sure that it's the exact same process in Linux or Windows, but I hope it'll lead you on the right track.
+**NOTE**: I worked on a 2017 Macbook Pro at the time I wrote this, so I can't be sure that it's the exact same process in Linux or Windows, but I hope it'll at least get you on the right track.

 ## Edit  ~/.ssh/config file
 First, open up your ~/.ssh/config file.
 If it's not there, just make a plain text file.
 You can do this in terminal via `touch ~/.ssh/config` or with whatever text editor you like.
 Next, you'll want to paste in this code: